-In this 2017 Federal Court case (Putland v Royans Wagga Pty Ltd) the Federal Court was tasked with determining whether services delivered from a private home were provided by an employee or a contractor.
+In this 2017 Federal Court case (Putland v Royans Wagga Pty Ltd), the Federal Court was tasked with determining whether services delivered from a private home were provided by an employee or a contractor.

 The employment law dispute arose between a husband and wife (the Putlands) and Royans Wagga Pty Ltd (Royans Wagga) who were in the principal business of providing accident reporting services.

-Operating as a call centre, Royans Wagga did not require any face-to-face time with their employees or clients and as such the Putlands were able to fulfill their duties as call-centre providers obtaining or passing on information about vehicular incidents from their own home.
+Operating as a call centre, Royans Wagga did not require any face-to-face time with their employees or clients and as such the Putlands were able to fulfil their duties as call-centre providers obtaining or passing on information about vehicular incidents from their own home.
 The Putlands were employed in this capacity from 2012 to early May 2015.

-However in May 2015, Royans Wagga outsourced the service normally provided by the Putlands, thereby terminating their contract.
+However, in May 2015, Royans Wagga outsourced the service normally provided by the Putlands, thereby terminating their contract.
 Royans Wagga was of the belief that the Putlands were contractors, whereas the Putlands believed there was an employment contract in place which was “partly in writing.”

 The Putlands commenced proceedings claiming back pay under the Clerks-Private Sector Award 2010 and civil penalties under the Fair Work Act 2009 for alleged contravention of sections 45, 357(1) and 536.
 Royans Wagga defended the proceedings by claiming that the Putlands were employed in the capacity as independent contractors.

 Justice Bromwich held that the Putlands were in fact employees of Royans Wagga upon application of the control test: “what is the degree of control which the person who engages another to perform work can exercise over the person so engaged”.